Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 As always, you want to make sure that you bring enough water and snacks for a day in the mountains.
 Even though you have the fresh teahouse treats to look forward to, I find that I appreciate the option of having a snack along the way.

-How to Get Here
+How to Get to Lake Louise

 To access the trailhead, you will need to start at Lake Louise.
-Parking at Lake Louise can be difficult, and there is now a $12.25 CAD daily charge for parking in the summer months.
+Parking at Lake Louise can be difficult, and there is now a $36 daily charge for parking in the summer months.
 It can be next to impossible to find parking on the weekends, and summer weekdays, as the parking lot is often full before 8:00 am.

 Using the Parks Canada Park & Ride shuttle is a great option, and it saves the hassle of parking.
 However, you must book this shuttle in advance.
 If reservations for the shuttle are sold out, additional spots are released at 8:00 am MDT two days prior to departure day.
+If you can’t score shuttle tickets, we recommend booking with a private operator to get you to the lakes, like Fairview Limo.

 Any visit to Canada’s national parks, including Banff National Park, requires that visitors purchase a park pass.
 Park passes can be purchased at the East Entrance to Banff National Park, the Banff Visitor Centre, or online via the Parks Canada website prior to your trip.

 Once you have arrived at Lake Louise, take the paved path to the right of the lake and follow the signs for the Plain of Six Glaciers.
-The Lake Louise Lakeshore is an easy trail with beautiful views of Lake Louise and the Fairmont Chateau Lake Louise hotel along the way.
+The Lake Louise Lakeshore is an easy trail with beautiful views of Lake Louise and the Fairmont Chateau Lake Louise Hotel along the way.
 There is no elevation gain on the 2 km walk and it is a nice warm-up for what’s to come once you get to the Plain of Six Glaciers trail.

 Beyond Lake Louise